Reddit’s Co-founder Alexis Ohanian on Crib Sheets, Baby Food, and Dad Jokes

 This Sunday is Father’s Day, which means dads across the country will get 24 hours to bask in praise.
-Alex Ohanian — fiancé of Serena Williams, with whom he’s expecting a baby this fall — is looking forward to the day when he’ll enjoy some of that admiration.
+Alexis Ohanian — fiancé of Serena Williams, with whom he’s expecting a baby this fall — is looking forward to the day when he’ll enjoy some of that admiration.
 But for now, he’s embarking on what his PR team is calling a “personal parenting prep journey.”
 Lucky for Ohanian, who co-founded Reddit in 2005, he says all the parenting prep he needs can be found right on his own site.

 “The most obvious thing is to seek out advice,” he tells me over the phone.
 “That’s a pretty simple thing that I think most people do.
 What’s been extra illuminating is subscribing to a number of these communities on Reddit to get advice, guidance, and feedback from parents — none of whom I actually know.”